Ariahmartin1/phase-1-project/README.md

 *Challenge rating is a number that indicates at what character level a monster becomes an appropriate challenge.*

 ## Usage
+This page's intended use is as a reference for dungeon masters to use when creating monster encounters for their players.

+To see an example video of its use, please visit <https://youtu.be/hUsT0WgNIoA>

 ## Roadmap